Jsnit/MATH425-Assignment-1/README.md

 The results follow; X is age, and Y is a measure of muscle mass.
 Assume that first-order regression model is appropriate.
 Using R, perform statistical operations on the dataset:
-“http://users.stat.ufl.edu/~rrandles/sta4210/Rclassnotes/data/textdatasets/KutnerData/Chapter%20%201%20Data%20Sets/CH01PR27.txt” (musclemass-age.csv) in order to answer:
+“http://users.stat.ufl.edu/~rrandles/sta4210/Rclassnotes/data/textdatasets/KutnerData/Chapter%20%201%20Data%20Sets/CH01PR27.txt” (data/musclemass-age.csv) in order to answer:
   (a) Obtain the estimated regression function.
 Plot the estimated regression function and
       the data.
 Does a linear regression function appear to give a good fit here?
 Does your plot support the anticipation that muscle mass decreases with age?